ClevrSolutions/ATS-Documentation/ats-public-documentation/bestpractices/finding-the-action-you-need-2.md

 Select the chapter that covers your situation.
 If you are not sure what covers your situation, use the widget name to search for an action inside ATS and take a look at what pops up.

+o straight to chapter 7 for a quick summary and action plan.

 {{% alert type="info" %}}

 When the ATS recorder does not record any steps, you can use this best practice to find the right action.